manq2010/try-gitflow/README.md

 # try-gitflow
-n this exercise, I practiced Gitflow with an empty repo.
+In this exercise, I practiced Gitflow with an empty repo.